-I have been asked about vitamin K and tongue tie division a few times lately.
-A few weeks ago, for example, Cathy wrote, “Sara, what are your thoughts on tongue tie division with baby who hasn’t had vit k?
+I am often asked about vitamin K and tongue tie division.
+In one example, Cathy wrote, “Sara, what are your thoughts on tongue tie division with baby who hasn’t had vit k?
 If mother has made informed decision, can a medical professional decline to do division?”

-I know of other (usually private) practitioners who are willing to do tongue tie surgery on babies who have not received vitamin K as long as the parents have signed a consent form, and I also know of situations where professionals have managed to avoid giving an outright ‘no’ to this request by finding a way to delay the surgery.
+It’s complicated, though.
+It is sometimes possible to find a practitioner (sometimes privately) who is willing to perform tongue tie in a baby who hasn’t had vitamin K. Some will perform tongue tie surgery on babies who have not received vitamin K if parents sign a consent form.
+Sometimes, health systems manage to avoid giving an outright ‘no’ to this request by finding a way to delay the surgery.

-Timing may be a key factor here, and parents in some areas may be able to request a clotting screen in order to demonstrate that the baby can adequately clot their blood.
+Timing may be a key factor here.
+Parents in some areas may be able to request a clotting screen in order to demonstrate that the baby can adequately clot their blood.
 Parents may need to pay for this privately.
-But it is also, as I said at the outset, a bit of a postcode lottery and, as in so many areas of maternity and newborn care, it’s worth getting in touch with local practitioners to find out what the situation is in your area.
+But it is also, as I said at the outset, a bit of a postcode lottery.
+So it’s worth getting in touch with local practitioners and/or other birth workers to find out what the situation is in your area.

 If you’re a midwife or other birth worker and you’d like to learn more about vitamin K and discuss how to best share information with parents-to-be with colleagues from around the world, we are offering Sara’s Vitamin K and the Newborn online course from June 12-19.
 Or see details of our other online courses!